 In this three-day workshop, you will:

-Working closely with master embodiment trainer Dylan Newcomb for three days, you’ll come away from this intensive workshop with a clear set of principles, practices, and protocols you can use on yourself, and with your clients, to quickly come into a more easeful and empowering experience of relationship.
+If you are a coach, therapist, counselor, or other helping professional—and whether you have a lot of prior experience in body-based practices & interventions—or none at all yet—you’ll come away from this 3-day intensive workshop with master embodiment trainer Dylan Newcomb with a clear set of principles, practices, and protocols you can use with your clients, and with yourself, to quickly come into a more easeful and empowering experience of relationship.

 This workshop will run from 9:30 to 18:00 each day, with a 90-minute lunch break at 12:30.

 A Note to Psychotherapists: Dylan Newcomb is not a trained psychotherapist, and does not practice as one.
 However, a growing number of psychotherapists have trained in UZAZU with him and find its embodiment principles and interventions to be very helpful and easy to integrate into their own work with clients.